-- Add the Henderson’s relish/worcestershire sauce to the dish and stir it through the meat and veg mix, before add the red wine.
+- Add the Henderson’s relish/Worcestershire sauce to the dish and stir it through the meat and veg mix, before adding the red wine.
 Stir well and use a wooden spoon to scrape any stuck bits off the bottom of the dish, integrating them into the sauce base.
 Cook for a couple of minutes.

 - Now add the stock and the bay leaves to the dish and bring the stew to the boil before turning it down to a low simmer.
 Partially-cover the stew with a lid and leave to cook for 1 hour 30 minutes, stirring every now and then.